 The VID signal determines the VID value in the VLAN tag.
 If the VID signal equals priority tagged, the VID value used is 0.
 If the VID signal equals untagged, no VLAN tag is inserted in the M SDU field.

-P Replicate process:
+P replicate process

-The P Replicate process replicates the incoming P signal to both output ports, without changing the value of the signal.
+The P replicate process replicates the incoming P signal to both output ports without changing the value of the signal.

-DE Generate process:
+DE generation process

-The DE Generate process generates a DE signal with the value drop ineligible.
+The DE generation process generates a DE signal with the value drop ineligible.